Rakile/deforumation/README.md

+BIG DISCLAIMER!!!

+!!!THERE WILL BE NO DEFORUM SUPPORT IF YOU USE THIS EXTENSION!!!
+!!!THERE WILL BE NO DEFORUM SUPPORT IF YOU USE THIS EXTENSION!!!
+!!!THERE WILL BE NO DEFORUM SUPPORT IF YOU USE THIS EXTENSION!!!
+!!!THERE WILL BE NO DEFORUM SUPPORT IF YOU USE THIS EXTENSION!!!

 # deforumation
 A GUI to remotely steer the Deforum motions, strengths, and prompts, in real time.
 It is also possible to rewind, forward and resume, in order to fix a bad outcome.